nmirzayeva/ImtahanSuallari/README.md

 AndroidManifest is main important file in android which security and internet permisions,our activities, intent-filters are stored.

 Question 13:

+Help use passes the message between activities:#

+For Example:

+val intent=Intent(this,NameOfActivities::class.java)
+startActivity(intent)

 Qusetion 14: